-SBTi Net Zero Standard, Commitment & Validation
+Science Based Target initiative (SBTi) Net Zero Standard, Commitment & Validation

 Many companies are making net zero statements, but not all net zero targets are equal.
-Without adhering to a common definition, targets can be inconsistent.
-The SBTi’s Corporate Net-Zero Standard (also referred to as the ‘Net-Zero Standard’) contains guidance, criteria, and recommendations to support corporates in setting net-zero to provide that standardisation for targets.
+Without adhering to a common definition, targets can therefore be inconsistent.
+The SBTi’s Corporate Net-Zero Standard contains guidance, criteria, and also recommendations to support in setting net-zero, to provide that standardisation for targets.

-Making a SBTi commitment will...
+Making a Science Based Target initiative (SBTi) commitment will...

 - If a company develops targets in line with SBTi criteria, does it have to be verified by the SBTi?